Meet Los Esotéricos

 Jay with a mature example of an undescribed Anthurium sp. in upper elevation Colombian cloud forest in 2021.
 Image: ©Fabian Alzate.

 Ing.
-Juan José Castillo Mont is an old and dear friend of both of us.
+Juan José Castillo Mont is an old and dear friend of Peter and Jay.
 As a Universidad de San Carlos professor he has mentored two generations of Guatemalan botanists and agronomists and is an indefatigable instructor in field and classroom.
-His knowledge of Mesoamerican flora is encyclopedic and he is generous in sharing it.
+His knowledge of Mesoamerican flora is encyclopedic and he is generous in sharing it with students and colleagues.
 JuanJo is well known to botanical researchers and conservation biologists throughout the region and has, among other things, coauthored the descriptions of several noteworthy Mesoamerican palm species.
 We have spent a fair amount of time in the field with him over the past two decades both in Guatemala and elsewhere in the region, and he has helped shaped our views on the complexity of native ecosystems and their conservation challenges.
-Here, he is shown examining a piece of Philodendron dolichophyllum at a megadiversity rainforest site in the Caribbean lowlands of Panamá, and framed by a cultivated Peruvian Amazon origin Anthurium pendulifolium at a private collection in southwestern Guatemala.
+Here, he is shown examining a piece of Philodendron dolichophyllum at a megadiversity rainforest site in the Caribbean lowlands of Panamá, and (lower) framed by a cultivated Peruvian Amazon origin Anthurium pendulifolium at a private collection in southwestern Guatemala.
 Both images: ©Jay Vannini.

 Peter Rockstroh and Jay Vannini relaxing after a very hard bit of walking in upper elevation Colombian cloud forest in September 2021.
 Image: ©Fabian Alzate 2021.